The Jewish Guild for the Blind

 Programs

-Education and research support: Fifteen merit-based scholarships of $10,000 each were awarded this year to help legally blind students successfully transition to college or support their post-graduate education, as well as facilitate their career development.
-Jewish Guild Healthcare also presented the Bressler Prize in vision science to recognize a clinician-scientist whose leadership, research and service resulted in translation of medical or scientific knowledge into significant advancements in the treatment or rehabilitation of people with vision loss.GeographiesNot indicatedDatesJan 1, 2023 – Dec 31, 2023Source990No causes providedNo populations provided–$261.6K
+Education and research support: Seventeen merit-based scholarships of up to $8,500 each were awarded this year to help legally blind young adults successfully transition to college, support their post-graduate education and facilitate their career development.
+Jewish Guild Healthcare also presents the Bressler Prize in vision science to recognize a mid-career vision clinician-scientist whose leadership, research and service have led to important advancements in the understanding of vision loss.GeographiesNot indicatedDatesJan 1, 2020 – Dec 31, 2020Source990No causes providedNo populations provided–$365.4KVision Rehabilitation Services

 Copyright 2026.
 All rights reserved to Chario Inc. (d.b.a.
 Impala)